 You can feel the enthusiasm and hear the reverberating sound of music and movement.
-Every summer, 75 high school students in Fort Worth, Texas, can hone their percussion skills at one of the most opulent places in the city, the Nancy Lee and Perry R. Bass Performance Hall.
+Every summer, 75 high school students in Fort Worth, Texas, hone their percussion skills.

 The summer camps — two choral, one percussion and one theater tech (in which students learn about backstage mechanics) — are underwritten by Performing Arts Fort Worth (PAFW), which operates Bass Performance Hall, and made possible through private donations and foundations.

 The five-day High School Percussion Camp brings 75 students from Title 1 schools to Bass Performance Hall.
 The camp is built on a strong partnership between PAFW and the Fort Worth Independent School District (FWISD).
 Local educators support the camp while sponsors such as Yamaha, Innovative Percussion, Marimba One, Sabian and Remo provide financial support.